Ardumower/Sunray/README.md

 # Sunray

+## Branch Watchdog
+Fix: Watchdog-Reset - Timer-reset-cycle reduced to 1s
+New: Debuginformation mean, min and max loopduration

 ## Download
 __WARNING__: Do not use the master version (via download button), that is 'code we work on' and it may be unstable - use one release version instead (click on 'releases' link below)!